-Andrea is Director in the Affordable Housing and Community Development section of Coats Rose.
-She represents both for-profit and non-profit developers across the country, including public and private entities, as well as public housing authorities and tax increment reinvestment zones (TIRZs).
-Her work is concentrated on the legal representation of developers of affordable housing utilizing both 9% and 4% Low Income Housing Tax Credits (LIHTCs), tax exempt bond financing, CDBG and HOME Program funding and other federal, state and local subsidy programs, as well as the stimulus grants created by the American Recovery and Reinvestment Act of 2009 (ARRA) including the Tax Credit Assistance Program (TCAP), Tax Credit Exchange Program (Section 1602 Program) and the Neighborhood Stabilization Program (NSP).
+As an affordable housing attorney, she represents both for-profit and non-profit developers across the country, including public and private entities, as well as public housing authorities and tax increment reinvestment zones (TIRZs).
+Her work is concentrated on the legal representation of developers of affordable housing utilizing both 9% and 4% Low Income Housing Tax Credits (LIHTCs), tax exempt bond financing, CDBG and HOME Program funding and other federal, state and local subsidy and economic development programs, as well as the stimulus grants created by the American Recovery and Reinvestment Act of 2009 (ARRA) including the Tax Credit Assistance Program (TCAP), Tax Credit Exchange Program (Section 1602 Program) and the Neighborhood Stabilization Program (NSP).

 Andrea’s work with public housing authorities (PHAs) includes closing transactions that include HUD funds and/or HUD-insured mortgages, including Rental Assistance Demonstration (RAD) and mixed-finance transactions, those involving Section 8 financing, 221(d)(4) & 223(f) FHA mortgages, Federal Home Loan Bank AHP loans and CDBG Disaster Recovery funds.
 She has worked with PHAs throughout Texas in addition to Louisiana, Arkansas, and the U.S. Virgin Islands.

-She is also experienced with assisting developers navigate through the LIHTC process with the Texas Department of Housing and Community Affairs (TDHCA), including assistance with funding applications, appeals, and compliance issues, as well as Year 15 issues such as rights of first refusal, options and qualified contracts.
+She is also experienced with assisting developers navigate through various state agency processes, including assistance with funding applications, appeals, and compliance issues.
 Her work also encompasses obtaining ad valorem tax exemptions for qualified projects, and she also assists clients with real estate acquisitions and dispositions.

 Andrea joined Coats Rose in 2010 after clerking with the firm since 2009.
 She received her Juris Doctorate, cum laude, from the University of Houston Law Center in 2009 and graduated from the University of Maryland, College Park, with a double-major Bachelor of Arts in Criminal Justice and Sociology in 2002.
 During her time at the University of Houston Law Center, she served as an Articles Editor for the Houston Business & Tax Law Journal and was a recipient of the Lex Award for Scholastic Excellence in Practice Skills.
 Andrea’s academic achievement also earned her a membership in the Order of the Barons Scholastic Honor Society.

 While earning her law degree, she served as an intern for Justice John S. Anderson of the 14th Court of Appeals, an extern for the Center for Children, Law, and Policy, and participated in the Law Center’s Civil Practice Clinic.
-Prior to becoming an attorney, Andrea’s professional experience includes serving as a Community Supervision Officer in Washington, D.C. and a Court Liaison Officer in Harris County.
+Prior to becoming an attorney, Andrea’s professional experience was in the criminal justice field, where she supervised halfway house residents in Maryland and served as a parole and probation officer in both Washington, D.C. and Harris County, Texas.